YevheniiKovryzhenko/KGroundControl/README.md

 ## Hello there 👋

-This is a cross-platform ground control station software I have developed for my research purposes.
+KGroundControl is a cross-platform ground control station software I have developed for my research purposes.
 My initial goal for this was to combine multiple ground control stations I have previously written and implement a graphical interface for obvious reasons.
 This is my first app written in Qt and developing a UI.
 I have found QGroundControl to be insufficient for my purposes, so KGroundControl